revbayes/revbayes.github.io/home/download.md

 1. Make sure that you have a C++ compiler installed on your computer.
 GCC 4.2 (or higher) and Apple LLVM version 6.0 have both been used successfully.
 If you don't have a C++ compiler, you should install Xcode.

-2. Make sure that you have CMake installed.
-One option to install CMake is using homebrew:
+2. Make sure that you have CMake and Boost installed.
+One option to install them is using homebrew:

     ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
-brew install cmake
+brew install cmake boost
 ```

 3. Download RevBayes from our github repository.
 Clone the repository using git by running the following command in the terminal